amandewatnitrr/ssl-tls-securing-network/lesson-2.md

   ![](./imgs/Screenshot%202024-09-08%20at%209.01.00 AM.png)

   This list gets updated when you update your system, and the new root certificate authorities are added to the list.
+This list doesnot contain any of the intermediate CA certificates, as they are not trusted by the system.